frostyaxe/CucuReporter/README.md

 ## Usage
 * Download the Jar file from the aforementioned section.
 * Create the YAML file as shown [here](https://github.com/frostyaxe/CucuReporter/blob/CucuReporter/1.0beta/cucureporter.yml).
 Name of the yaml file *MUST* be cucureporter.yml.
-* Specify the name of the project in cucureporter.yml file in our case, we have specified frostaxe.
+* Specify the name of the project in cucureporter.yml file in our case, we have specified "frostaxe".
+* In the yaml file, create a list with the key "cucumber".
+In that you will have to specify path of Cucumber JSON file(s).
+It is shown in the example yaml file which is present in this GitHub repository.

+## Author
+* Abhishek Prajapati ( prajapatiabhishek1996@gmail.com )